SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "Are you sure?
 You look a lot more like her twin sister I just met."

-"Yes, I'm sure. i need help.
+"Yes, I'm sure.
+I need help.
 Nopony recognizes me.
 I'm Applejack and nopony believes me."

 "Why doesn't anypony recognize you?"

-"Applebloom cut of my ponytail on accident."
+"Applebloom accidentally cut off my ponytail."

 "That's all it took for everypony to think you are somepony else?"